roach-php/roach-php.dev/content/docs/item-pipeline.md

 This interface allows us to pass configuration options to our processors to make them more, well, configurable.
 Not all processors will need that kind of flexibility, however, so being forced to implement this method every time seems like a bit of a chore.

-To alleviate some of the boilerplate, Roach comes with an `ItemProcessor` base class that we can extend when writing our own processors.
-This base class implements the `ConfigurableInterface` and expects an array of options together with their default values as a constructor parameter.
-The constructor defaults to an empty array, so there’s nothing for us to do if our processor is not providing any configuration options.
+To alleviate some of the boilerplate, Roach comes with a `Configurable` trait we can use when writing our own processors.
+This trait provides the necessary methods to implement the `ConfigurableInterface` and allows us to define options  together with their default values via the `defaultOptions` method.
+This method defaults to an empty array, so there’s nothing for us to do if our processor is not providing any configuration options.

 Say we want to write a processor that filters out items based on a minimum value in a given field.
 We want to make the threshold configurable below which an item should be dropped.
 Here’s what that processor might look like.